Macro1027/interviewMe/src/ai/README.md

 # AI Services Module

-This module provides a collection of AI service implementations and a factory pattern for accessing them.
+This module provides AI services for the interview platform using a simplified, direct approach.

 ## Overview

-The AI services module is designed with the following principles:

-1. **Interface-Based Design**: All services implement common interfaces
+The AI services module has been simplified to use specific implementations directly rather than a factory pattern:

-2. **Factory Pattern**: Services are accessed through a factory to allow easy provider switching
+1. **Direct Service Access**: Services are accessed through simple getter functions
-3. **Provider Flexibility**: Support for multiple AI service providers
-4. **Configuration-Driven**: Service selection based on environment configuration
+2. **Single Provider**: Each AI capability uses a specific provider
+3. **Simplified Configuration**: Configuration focuses only on the APIs being used

 ## Available Services

-### Completion Services
+### LLM Service (Perplexity)

+The Language Model service provides text generation capabilities using Perplexity API:

-Text generation services for creating interview questions, responses, and other text content.
+- Text completions for generating interview questions

-- **OpenAI** (`OpenAIService`): Uses OpenAI's GPT models
-- **Perplexity** (`PerplexityService`): Uses Perplexity API for text completions
+- Chat completions for multi-turn interactions
+- Token counting for estimating usage

 ### Future Services (Coming Soon)

-- **Embedding Services**: For vector embeddings and semantic search
-- **Speech Recognition Services**: For converting speech to text
+- **Speech Recognition**: For converting speech to text
-- **Speech Synthesis Services**: For converting text to speech
+- **Speech Synthesis**: For converting text to speech
-- **Sentiment Analysis Services**: For analyzing emotions in text/speech
+- **Sentiment Analysis**: For analyzing emotions in text/speech
+- **Embedding Service**: For vector embeddings and semantic search

 ## How to Use